-View east of the subject
+View north of the property

 LAND USE CONTROLS

 The subject property is zoned FCCDD, False Creek Comprehensive Development District.
 The intent of the zone is to regulate development in a portion of that part of the City of Vancouver for which the zoning district is described as "False Creek Comprehensive Development District (FCCDD)" adopted in 1974.